ZJWei2002/AMS530-Projects/Project5/Project 5 -- Zijun Wei.md

 ![[project5_case1_energy_heatmap.png]]

 Observations:
-- Particle density gradually increases from the bottom-left corner towards the top-right corner, reflecting that the local particle count n(alpha, beta) is proportional to alpha + beta.
+- Particle density gradually increases from the bottom-left corner towards the top-right corner.
-- From the color bar (maximum on the order of 10^30), we infer a very small number of extremely high-energy particles caused by rare, very close pairs; these outliers set the top of the color scale.
+- Because the full energy range is used for the color scale, a small number of extremely high-energy particles (from very close pairs) stretches the color bar up to about 10^30.
-- Because almost all other particles have much smaller energies, most visible points collapse into the dark-purple end of the colormap and look very similar.
+- As a result, most particles with much smaller energies appear in dark purple, and only a few points in the densest upper-right region reach noticeably brighter colors.

 #### Case 2: Per-Particle Energy